maxwellmandela/pyftp/README.md

 # pyftp
-This is a simple python ftp client
+This is a simple python ftp client for the command line interface.

+Note: Note tested on windows

+fetch & checkout a branch!

 ## How to
 ```